kojiishi/toast-logger-win/README.md

 # toast-logger-win

-Rust's [`log`] crate logger that sends logging output to the Windows Toast notifications.
+Rust's [`log`] crate logger that sends logging output to the [Windows Toast Notifications].

-This is handy when you want a small amount of output from UI-less applications on Windows.
+This is handy when you want to output a small amount of text from UI-less applications on Windows.

 The following example shows a toast notification saying "Hello, world".